PiDronics/monitoring-automated-hydroponics-system/README.md

-# Polling Raspberry Pi Sensors and Updating Firebase Database
+# Polling Raspberry Pi Sensors and Updating Firebase Database Using Raspberry Pi

 This repository contains code that interfaces with and returns the results of various sensors on a Raspberry Pi, and pushes these results in 2 minute increments to Firebase DB.
 An Abstract Sensor class allows for the easy addition of various sensors, by requiring consistent methods between them for `read()`.
 In addition, a Firebase class was created using the Database abstract class, requiring the `authenticate()` and `push()` methods.
 This increases the maintainability, testability and modularity of the system.